“He prepared the way before we could even imagine it,” said Portland Adventist Academy principal, Mechelle Peinado.

 One special Friday, English teacher Nathalia Parra hosted a “Poetry Cafe” with two professional and Instagram famous poets.
-They all met in a virtual classroom where the poets shared personal work and advice and where students asked questions and got to share their own poetry.
+They met in a virtual classroom where the poets shared personal work and advice and where students could ask questions and share their own poetry.

 Friday evenings faithfully welcomed the Sabbath with PAA’s tradition of Community, student-led vespers; and instead of meeting in family homes, they met by Zoom.

 Pastor Mackenzie’s virtual chaplain’s office provided a place where students could find encouragement, connection, and spiritual guidance.
 A podcast and blog featured student perspectives on self-care during this difficult time.